madcodemonkey/PostgreSQL/VectorExample/Readme.md

    - I'm using a beta version of Microsoft.SemanticKernel.Core (1.0.0-beta1) so they may move the CosineSimilarity extension I used in CloudResourceRepository.cs to a different location.
    - I'm using a beta version of Azure.AI.OpenAI (1.0.0-beta.8)

+# Notes
+- There is some great advice on indexing the vector fields [here on the site where the vector extension code lives](https://github.com/pgvector/pgvector#indexing).
+  The supported indext types (IVFFlat and HNSW) are explained with details on how to create them using SQL statement in the database.